Step 1: Patents

 1.9 Patents internationally

 The European Patent Convention (EPC) sets out rules concerning the procedure in the EPO.
 The regulations are very similar to the Swedish Patent Act.
 The EPC is formally completely separate from the EU.
-However, intensive negotiations are under way concerning the introduction of a ”European patent with unitary effect" which may apply between 25 of the 27 EU Member States (Italy and Spain are not participating).
+However, intensive negotiations are under way concerning the introduction of a ”European patent with unitary effect".
 The current proposals are partly based on a European patent granted by the EPO being given “unitary effect”, meaning among other things that disputes concerning a patent will no longer need to be resolved by different national courts, but can be considered by a new special European court for patent cases.

 The EU has otherwise not had a particularly significant impact on patent legislation in Europe.
 However, some EU legal instruments have led to greater coordination of national rules.
 This particularly applies to a directive dating from 1998 concerning patentability for biotechnical inventions.
 The provisions concerning supplementary protection for patented pharmaceuticals and plant protection products are based on EU regulations.
 Internationally, the Paris Convention which was referred to in the introduction, should also be mentioned.
 In addition to the fact that actors from other convention states must be treated equality, the Paris Convention refers to the possibility of priority.
 Priority means that a party that has submitted a patent application in one country can then apply for a patent for the same invention in other convention states within a period of one year.
 Priority is important in ensuring that applications do not constitute a novelty destroying disclosure for each other.
 An applicant can thus submit an application to PRV and obtain a preliminary assessment after around six months.
 If the assessment is promising, the applicant can then submit corresponding applications in other countries during the rest of the year.